elegant-asm/test-client/README.md

 > https://www.youtube.com/watch?v=kA1J2K4pcjg

-Also someone recorded TestClient gameplay, if you would like to see then it's here.
+Recorded TestClient gameplay, if you would like to see then it's here.
 > https://www.youtube.com/watch?v=tLSW_bM8OGI